RalfJung/bubblebox/README.md

 - `profiles.DEFAULT` adds the basic flags to isolate the sandbox from the environment by unsharing all namespaces except for the network.
-  This profile gives access to `/usr`, `/sys`, and `/etc` and also creates a stub file system inside the sandbox that is basically always required.
+  This profile gives access to `/usr`, `/sys`, and `/etc` and also creates a stub file system inside the sandbox that is basically always required, such as an empty folder to serve as XDG_RUNTIME_DIR.
 It assumes a merged-usr setup, e.g. it will add `/bin` as a symlink to `/usr/bin`.
 It also gives read-only access to some files in the home directory that are often needed to make a basic shell work: `.bashrc`, `.bash_aliases`, `.profile` and the `bin` directory.
-- `profiles.DESKTOP` is intended to make GUI applications work.
-It provides access to DRI, X11, ALSA, Wayland, and PulseAudio.
+- `profiles.DESKTOP("name")` is intended to make GUI applications work.
+It extends `DEFAULT` by providing access to DRI, X11, ALSA, Wayland, and PulseAudio.
 Furthermore, some GUI configuration files (`.XCompose`, fontconfig, and default mime-type associations) are made available to the sandbox.
+The `name` is used to create an XDG_RUNTIME_DIR that will be shared among all instances of this sandbox.
 This also sets up the D-Bus proxy and gives the application access to notifications, screen saver control, status icons, and the flatpak portals (however, actually using these portals is untested and would likely require further integration).
 Finally, it makes clicking on links inside the sandbox work properly if your default browser is Firefox.